dirtystylus/mllty/content/posts/maine-2025/index.md

 ![A small lighthouse at dusk.](maine-2025-8.jpg "Bug Light Park in South Portland.
 Shot using a modified [Fuji Pro 400H film sim](https://frameandgrain.com/film-recipes/fuji-pro-400h-recipe)."){.cinemascope}

 Two views of my favorite osprey tree.
-In the second you can see the fog revealing a peak of the far coast.
+In the second you can see the fog revealing *just* a peek of the far coast.

 {% imagegroup %}